This post is intended for those who have not experienced one of our Melbourne Barista courses and a primer for our Level 1 barista course.

 Coffea Canephora (Robusta)

-Robusta Coffee is the world’s second most popular coffee in the world, accounting for around 30% of production.
+Robusta Coffee is the world’s second most popular coffee species in the world, accounting for the remaining 30% of production.
 The variety originated in Sub Saharan Africa, however, the plant is now largely grown in the Eastern Hemisphere areas of Indonesia and Vietnam.

 Robusta generally sells at a much lower price point than Arabica mainly due to its flavour profile.
 The sweet nuanced fruity and floral characteristics of Arabica coffee are lost and Robusta is often described as earthy and bitter.
 Those of you who drink instant coffee and espresso blends will most likely have experienced Robusta coffee at some point.
 It’s no wonder instant coffee will never win any prizes for flavour.